Gouache on paper

 Auguste Herbin, Braque and Picasso's studio neighbor, also studied Cubism, whose influence led him to create his first Cubist paintings in 1913.
 His work led to a non-figurative geometrical phase from 1917 onwards. evolving towards constructivism with the exception of an interruption in 1922 when the painter returned briefly to a figurative way of painting.

-At the end of the war, Auguste Herbin is co-founder and vice-president and eventually became president of the "Salon des Réalités Nouvelles" from 1955.
+At the end of the war, Auguste Herbin was co-founder and vice-president and eventually became president of the "Salon des Réalités Nouvelles" from 1955.
 The study of the Italian Trecento encourages Herbin to devote himself to concrete painting composed of Simple geometrical shapes with flat areas of pure colors from 1938.
-The artist conceives in 1946 the "plastic alphabet", a system of composition based on the structure of the letters and which constitutes the base of the organization of his paintings.
-In his 1949 work "Non-Figurative non-objective art", Herbin presents this aspect as well as his theories of colors inspired in part by Goethe's color theory.
+The artist conceived in 1946 the "plastic alphabet", a system of composition based on the structure of the letters and which constitutes the base of the organization of his paintings.
+In his 1949 work "Non-Figurative non-objective art", Herbin presented this aspect as well as his theories of colors inspired in part by Goethe's color theory.

-Because of hemiplegia, Herbin must learn from 1953 to paint with the left hand.
+Because of hemiplegia, Herbin might learn from 1953 to paint with the left hand.
 The architectonic ideas characteristic of Herbin's work and his qualities of colorist allow the artist to already enjoy a strong reputation internationally both during the pre-war period and afterwards.

-The artist is represented in New York during a major exhibition at the Guggenheim Museum in 1979.
+The artist was represented in New York during a major exhibition at the Guggenheim Museum in 1979.
 Auguste Herbin died on January 31, 1960 in Paris.
 Following his sudden disappearance, a painting remains unfinished and bears the title "End".